manuelkiessling/manuel.kiessling.net/content/getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2.md

 # Introduction

 At Joboo.de, we are running nearly all of our infrastructure on AWS.
-This includes a couple of PHP-based Symfony applications running on virtual Linux servers on EC2.
+This includes a couple of web applications running on virtual Linux servers hosted via EC2.

 A couple of weeks ago, we saw elevated error levels from these applications, and they all boiled down to the same problem: in order to connect to a couple of AWS-managed services like MariaDB (on AWS Relational Database Service), ElasticSearch (on AWS OpenSearch), SMTP (on AWS Simple Email Service), and Redis (on AWS ElastiCache), these applications wanted to resolve the DNS names of those service endpoints to their underlying IP addresses - and these lookups failed multiple times per day.